Liver Region Pathology

 DIFFUSE LIVER DISEASE

 Hepatic steatosis (fatty liver): This is common and can be alcoholic or non-alcoholic (NAFLD).
 Chronic viral hepatitis may also show steatosis.
 The NAFLD variety is seen in obesity, diabetes, and dyslipidemic patients.
 Many patients are asymptomatic, but the condition can damage the liver and hepatomegaly is seen in more severe cases.
-The diagnosis requires a comparison of the liver parenchyma with the kidney parenchyma in the same view.
-This can be done in the subcostal views or in an intercostal view.
+The diagnosis requires a comparison of the liver parenchyma with normal kidney parenchyma in the same view.
+This can be done in the subcostal views or in an anteriolateral intercostal view.
 The following is NAFLD in a longitudinal subcostal view with the liver enlarged caudad of the right kidney.

 A fatty liver appears brighter than normal, assuming the gain has been set correctly, but more importantly, the liver is definitely more echogenic than the kidney parenchyma.
 Severe steatosis reduces ultrasound penetration so the view of other liver structures may be compromised.
+Here is another young man with NAFLD.

 A fatty liver can have focal hypoechoic areas (FHA) which are parts of the liver spared from the fatty infiltration.
 They are most common near the gallbladder and anterior to the portal vein.
 The problem with these areas is that they can suggest tumor, but they are usually not nodular in shape and the location helps with the diagnosis.
 The architecture shouldn’t change with such lesions and hepatic and portal veins should not be displaced.
 Short term follow-up with IMBUS is appropriate for equivocal cases, but MR is the definitive test to establish fat as the cause.
-The following clip shows a few small FHA near the long axis gallbladder.
-The following clip shows a few small FHA near the long axis gallbladder.

 Hepatic cirrhosis: The etiology of cirrhosis can’t be determined by IMBUS findings.
 Advanced cases with prominent ascites and a shrunken liver with irregular borders are easy to identify.
 Earlier disease requires more careful attention to the liver contour, looking for subtle irregularity.
 The liver can be enlarged in early cirrhosis and ascites may not be present.
 The liver parenchyma becomes inhomogenous (irregular) as cirrhosis progresses and the HV become compressed.
 In contrast, the main PVs will become enlarged to greater than 12 mm in diameter as portal hypertension progresses.
 The following image shows a small amount of ascites at the top, an irregular liver contour, and some inhomogeneity of the liver parenchyma.